jeremyckahn/farmhand/README.md

 ## Current Progress

 At this point, the game is completely playable and stable (and worth playing, I think!).
-However, I would not consider the game at all finished.
-I don't really plan to "complete" this game, as I intend to develop and add to it for years to come.
-This is a fun hobby and creative outlet for me, and I don't feel a need to hold myself to inflexible goals for it at this point.
-It's an open source project that grows and improves organically over time.
+However, I would not consider the game "finished," inasmuch as it will never be finished.
+I plan to work Farmhand as I can for many years to come.
+Being an open source project, I hope that it will grow and improve organically over time.
 All that said, it's my goal as a designer and developer to ensure that this game is always stable and playable.
 It'll only ever get better and have more content over time!

-Progress was initially tracked via [`docs/milestones.md`](docs/milestones.md), but I've since switched to using [this GitHub project](https://github.com/jeremyckahn/farmhand/projects/1) for organizing tasks.
+[This GitHub project](https://github.com/jeremyckahn/farmhand/projects/1) is used for tracking and organizing work.
 If you'd like to suggest a feature or ask a question, please [open a GitHub issue](https://github.com/jeremyckahn/farmhand/issues).

+## Versioning system

+Farmhand uses a [SemVer](https://semver.org/)-like versioning system.
+It differs from SemVer because Farmhand is a game and doesn't expose a public API.
+Rather than the game version being based on an API, it reflects the internal data structure, [`farmhand.state`](https://jeremyckahn.github.io/farmhand/docs/farmhand.html#.state).

+- `major`: Is incremented when `farmhand.state` has been changed in a backwards-incompatible way.
+  - When these releases are made, automatic migration functionality will keep this transparent to the player.
+- `minor`: Is incremented when `farmhand.state` has been changed in a backwards-compatible way.
+- `patch`: Is incremented when `farmhand.state` has been not been changed.
+This also includes gameplay features and bug fixes that do not result in changes to `farmhand.state`.
+  - This implies that significant game changes may only result in `patch`-level releases.

 ## Branch structure